"We live in a society where sex is somehow

 many others have suffered.

-Sexuality abuse for me refers to any messages I got, or emotional trauma
+Sexuality abuse for me refers to any messages I got, or emotional

-because of it's Puritan heritage.
+has with sexuality because of it's Puritan heritage.

-The sinful, shameful direct messages came from the Catholic Church in
+The sinful, shameful direct messages came from the Catholic Church

-soul at death, you were consigned straight to hell to burn in everlasting
+your soul at death, you were consigned straight to hell to burn in everlasting

 damnation.

-Any religion that teaches children that God loves them but may send
+Any religion that teaches children that God loves them but may

-my belief.
+in my belief.
 And as the quote above from my book states, I believe

 that any concept of god that teaches that the Spirit and the flesh cannot